 He served on the faculty at Johns Hopkins University from 1986 until 2000 where he was Professor of Psychology, Neuroscience, Biochemistry, and Molecular Biology.
 He then served on the faculty at the Ohio State University from 2000 until 2017 where he was Distinguished Professor of Social and Behavioral Sciences, Professor of Psychology and Neuroscience, and a member of the Institute for Behavioral Medicine Research at OSU School of Medicine.
 He joined the faculty at WVU in the spring semester of 2018.
 Dr. Nelson has published over 200 research articles and several books describing studies in seasonality, behavioral endocrinology, biological rhythms, immune function, sex behavior, and aggressive behaviors.

-is professor of Applied Mathematics at the University of Washington, affiliate investigator at the Allen Institute for Brain Science, and adjunct professor at Department of Physiology and Biophysics.
+is editor of computational neuroscience for the ORE of Neuroscience.
+He is professor of Applied Mathematics at the University of Washington, affiliate investigator at the Allen Institute for Brain Science, and adjunct professor at Department of Physiology and Biophysics.
 At UW he co-directs the new UW Computational Neuroscience Center and the Swartz Center for Theoretical Neuroscience.
 Eric began his work in computational neuroscience under the mentorship of applied mathematician Philip Holmes and cognitive neuroscientist Jonathan Cohen, both at Princeton, and went on to study as a postdoc with John Rinzel at NYU’s Courant Institute and Center for Neural Science.
 His work, which was recognized by career awards from the NSF and Burroughs Wellcome Fund, combines dynamical systems and statistics tools to uncover basic mechanisms of coding in neural circuits.

-is Professor and Chair of Neurobiology, Physiology and Behavior and Professor of Neurology at UC Davis.
+is editor of sensory systems for the ORE of Neuroscience.
+He is Professor and Chair of Neurobiology, Physiology and Behavior and Professor of Neurology at UC Davis.
 His research is focused on understanding the functional properties of neural circuits that serve vision and the relationship between circuit activity, behavior and perception.
 He has authored over 70 publications and directed several international courses and conferences on sensory processing and thalamocortical relations.
 He is the recipient of numerous awards, including the Presidential Early Career Award for Scientists and Engineers.
 The Usrey laboratory is home to Brainmaps.org, an interactive, high-resolution digital brain atlas and virtual microscope for students, educators, and researchers.

 is a Research Director at Inserm in the "Institut du Fer à Moulin," a Neuroscience Center on brain development and plasticity.
 She is the current Director of Ecole de Neurosciences de Paris.
 She was trained as an MD in neurology in Paris at the Hôpital Pitié Salpêtrière and did her PhD at the University Pierre et Marie Curie in Paris on the anatomy of dopaminergic systems in the human brain in relation to Parkinson’s disease.
 Her team focuses on the developmental mechanisms underlying neurological and psychiatric disorders.
 The team discovered unexpected developmental effects of serotonin on neural circuit development using genetic approaches in mice.
 Gaspar’s work has led to 100 publications that have been cited more than 6000 times.